neilbrown/edlib/README.md

 - Efail:  This is similar to Esys - I need to clarify the difference if there is one.
 - Efalse: Not really an error, just a Boolean status
-- Enotarget: Similar to zero, but no more parents are attempted.

 Panes
 -----